Robbery / Burglary / Theft

 - Receiving Stolen Property

-Since employers and creditors often conduct background checks, any allegation of larceny can have serious consequences.
-Cases involving theft, burglary or robbery require a creative approach to obtain a dismissal or reduction of charges.
+Since employers and creditors often conduct background checks, any allegation of robbery, burglary, or theft can have serious consequences.
+There are a number of defenses that you defense team can raise to fight for you in court, but these require a thorough and creative approach to obtain a dismissal or reduction of charges.
 Do not wait until your court date to begin defending your rights.
-Whether you are still under investigation or have already been charged, you need the services of a good criminal attorney.
+Whether you are still under investigation or have already been charged, you need the services of a criminal defense attorney.
 Call our office at 352.377.7800 to schedule your free consultation.

 DISCLAIMER: This website does not seek to nor does it establish an attorney-client relationship.
 The content is provided "as is" and should not be construed as legal advice on any matter of criminal defense.
 Seek the services of a qualified attorney immediately following an arrest for any theft charge.